certinia/apex-mdapi/README.markdown

 * Some operation names, such as create and update are also reserved words.
 * The WSDL2Apex tool does not support polymorphic XML and the Metadata WSDL contains types that extend each other, e.g. CustomObject extends Metadata
 * The Apex XML serialiser does not support inheritance (see above point).
 More specifically it does not see base class members nor does it emit the 'xsi:type' attribute to support polymorphic XML data binding.
-* The Apex language does not support the Zip file format, so the **retrieve** and the **deploy** operations are a no go.
-Without some external assistance to prepare the zip file, some have suggested utilising a VF page and a Javascript page for this.
+* The Apex language does not support the Zip file format, so the **retrieve** and the **deploy** operations are a no go from a pure Apex perspective.
+Without some external assistance to prepare the zip file, some have suggested utilising a VF page and a Javascript page for this (Update: 14th October, see new section below)
 * Most operations return **AsyncResult** which gives you an Id to call back on to determine the fate of your request.
 While this can be called, you will need to do this via VF page refresh or within a scheduled job.

 So assuming we can resolve these issues and tolerate some of the gaps, what does that leave us with?